Complete Periodontal Care for Gum Disease

 - Flap Surgery: During this procedure, incisions are made on your gums to lift them up and perform scaling and root planing on the roots.
 This may also involve bone contouring depending on the amount of bone loss suffered.

-- Soft Tissue Grafts: If you’ve lost some gum tissue due to the gum disease, this procedure is used to reinforce the soft tissues by extracting some of the tissues from the roof of your mouth.
+- Soft Tissue Grafts: If you’ve lost some gum tissue due to gum disease, this procedure is used to reinforce the soft tissues by extracting some of the tissues from the roof of your mouth.

 - Bone Grafting: If the periodontitis destroys the bone structure around the teeth, this procedure uses small fragments of your own bone (from different parts of the body) or synthetic bone to supplant the lost bone and support the teeth.